daytonaio/content/guides/20240827_setup_mongodb_daytona_playground.md

 MongoDB is a popular NoSQL database that is designed for storing and retrieving large amounts of unstructured or semi-structured data.
 Unlike traditional relational databases (SQL databases) that store data in tables with fixed schemas (rows and columns), MongoDB stores data in a more flexible, JSON-like format called BSON (Binary JSON).
 You can find out more about MongoDB and its core features [here](https://docs.mongodb.com/)

 ## Overview of Daytona
 Daytona is a platform that simplifies the development environment setup by offering dev environments for software developers.
-It enables users to create and share fully configured development environments in the cloud, allowing for faster onboarding, collaboration, and consistent setups across teams.Daytona enables you to manage and deploy Workspaces, which are reproducible development environments built on standard OCI containers, and it includes native support for the Dev Container standard.
+It enables users to create and share fully configured development environments, allowing for faster onboarding, collaboration, and consistent setups across teams.Daytona enables you to manage and deploy Workspaces, which are reproducible development environments built on standard OCI containers, and it includes native support for the Dev Container standard.
 The architecture of Daytona is designed to potentially support other configuration standards in the future, such as Dockerfiles, Docker Compose, Nix, and Devfile.

 **Features of Daytona**
 - **Pre-configured Environments**: You can create environments with all dependencies, tools, and configurations pre-installed, so developers can start coding immediately without having to spend time configuring their setups.
 - **Collaborative Workspaces**:The platform enables team collaboration by allowing multiple developers to work on the same environment.
 This can be particularly useful for pair programming, code reviews, or troubleshooting.
 - **Containerized Environments**:Each development environment can be containerized, ensuring that the setup is consistent, reproducible, and isolated from other environments.
 This helps avoid the common "works on my machine" problem.
+- **Reverse Proxy Support**:Daytona integrates a reverse proxy allowing you to access a workspace on a public or restricted network.

 For more information about Daytona check out its [docs](https://daytona.io/docs)

-## Setup a Dev Container Configuration for MongoDB
+## Setup a Daytona configuration for MongoDB

 Here, you're going to create a dev container using a `devcontainer.json` file, a `Dockerfile` and a `docker-compose.yml` file.
 One of Daytona's remarkable qualities is the ability to a build a project image according to the dev container standard.
 You can find out more about Daytona Builders [here](https://www.daytona.io/docs/usage/builders/)
 - **Step 1**: Create a new directory